MicrosoftDocs/defender-docs/defender-office-365/email-authentication-dkim-configure.md

 > [!TIP]
 > Before you can configure DKIM signing using the custom domain, you need to add the domain to Microsoft 365.
 For instructions, see [Add a domain](/microsoft-365/admin/setup/add-domain#add-a-domain).
 To confirm that the custom domain is available for DKIM configuration, run the following command: `Get-AcceptedDomain`.
 >
 > As described earlier in this article, your \*.onmicrosoft.com domain is already signing outbound email by default.
-Typically, unless you've manually configured DKIM signing for the \*.onmicrosoft.com domain in the Defender portal or in PowerShell, the \*.onmicrosoft.com doesn't appear in the output of **Get-DkimSigningConfig**.
+Typically, unless you manually configured DKIM signing for the \*.onmicrosoft.com domain in the Defender portal or in PowerShell, the \*.onmicrosoft.com doesn't appear in the output of **Get-DkimSigningConfig**.

 1. Run the following command to verify the availability and DKIM status of all domains in the organization: